Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

 ## Pickle

-When read from a Pickle data node, Taipy returns whichever data stored in the pickle file.
+When reading from a Pickle data node, Taipy returns whichever data stored in the pickle file.

 Pickle data node can write any data object that can be picked, including but not limited to: